Oct 09, 2025

 Graduate Program Governance

-The South Dakota Board of Regents has authorized Dakota State University to offer graduate degrees at the masters and doctoral levels.
+The South Dakota Board of Regents has authorized Dakota State University to offer graduate degrees at the master’s and doctoral levels.
 DSU graduate programs are part of the University’s mission to provide high quality education in programs to advanced students.
-DSU graduate programs combine both theoretical knowledge and practical applications and are designed to meet the needs of a world being shaped by continuously and rapidly changing information technology.
+DSU graduate programs combine both theoretical knowledge and practical applications and are designed to meet the needs of a world continuously and rapidly shaped by computer and information technology.
 All graduate programs are governed as follows:

-Graduate Faculty - Graduate faculty serve on graduate program committees to ensure program integrity and on Graduate Council to assist with oversight of graduate programs and policy.
+Graduate Faculty - Graduate faculty are designated by nomination and vote of the Graduate Council.
+They serve on graduate program committees to ensure program integrity and on Graduate Council to assist with oversight of graduate programs and policy.

 Dean of Graduate Studies - The Dean is the chief academic and administrative officer of the Graduate Programs.
 Responsible to the Provost/Senior Vice President for Academic and Student Affairs.
 The Dean is the primary advocate for graduate education at the university with responsibilities including strategic planning, policy formulation and implementation, and assurance of academic integrity and quality of academic programs.
 Central to this role is promoting academic research and linking graduate education with the University’s sponsored research activities.
-The Dean of Graduate Studies collaborates with College Deans on new program development and leadership of the graduate program coordinator.
-The program committee handles the specifics of program curriculum, instruction, advising, and scheduling.
+The Dean of Graduate Studies collaborates with College Deans on new program development and leadership of graduate chairs and faculty.
+The Graduate Dean supervises the Graduate Enrollment Counselors and liaises with other campus departments (i.e. Enrollment, Online Education, Registrar, Student Services, International Programs) to assure timely and quality outreach to graduate students.
+Policy emerging from program operations is proposed to the Graduate Council by the Graduate Dean for review.

 College Deans - College Deans work with the Dean of Graduate Studies to ensure the quality and integrity of graduate programs in their respective colleges.
 They are specifically responsible for course delivery and faculty workload issues.

-Graduate Program Committees - Each graduate program will have a program committee that is responsible for supervision and oversight of the graduate work in their program and manages day-to-day activities of the graduate program under the leadership of the graduate program coordinator.
+Graduate Program Committees - Each graduate program will have a program committee that is responsible for supervision and oversight of the graduate work in their program and manages day-to-day activities of the graduate program under the leadership of the Department Chair.
 The program committee is comprised of teaching faculty (or a subset) in the program.
-The program committee handles the specifics of program curriculum, instruction, advising, and scheduling.
-The program committee report on their activities on an annual basis to the Dean of Graduate Studies and to the Graduate Council through their graduate program coordinator.
+The program committee works with the department chair to promote excellence in program curriculum development, student instruction and advising, and student assessment.
+The program committee report on their activities on an annual basis to the Dean of Graduate Studies and to the Graduate Council through their department chair.

-Graduate Council - The Graduate Council serves as the faculty body that oversees graduate education, plans for the future of graduate education in the broadest terms and guides the evolution of graduate programs at DSU.
-The Graduate Council is responsible for all academic policies related to post-baccalaureate study and degree programs.
+Graduate Council - The Graduate Council serves as the institutional body that oversees graduate education, plans for the future of graduate education in the broadest terms and guides the evolution of graduate programs at DSU.
+The Graduate Council reviews and approves broad policies related to post-baccalaureate study and degree programs.
 The specific responsibilities of the Graduate Council include:

 • Provide general oversight relative to the standards and academic integrity of all graduate degree programs;